harrymkt/hguinav/demo/content/docs/documentation.md

 # Documentation Site
 Hguinav supports built-in documentation template that allows you to create list base documentation pages.
 Each section, starting at content/, you can create a subsection documentation.
 You can also look the docs folder of this theme demo.

 **Note**: documentation uses both Weight and Title sort styles by default.
 Please note that when using weight, you also need to set for subsections.
+Remember that Hugo does not support sorting for specific section.
+As such, a custom [sort partial]({{% relref "partials/sort.md" %}}) is the actual work implemented in Hguinav.

 ## Setup
-First, create first documentation section in content folder, and add _index.md to it containing the following frontmadder.
-For this documentation, we will create docs folder and use YAML for frontmadder.
+First, create the documentation section in content folder, and add _index.md to it containing the following frontmadder.
+For this documentation, we will create docs folder and use YAML for frontmadder as this theme is YAML based.
 ```yaml
 ---
 title: "Your Documentation Main Section's Title"